awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/_index.en.md

 {{< img step-3f.png >}}

 Next, we’ll associate the resources in the resource set with either the East or West cells.
-Select the **“Associate with an existing recovery group”** radio button, select the recovery group you created in Step 2 above, and assign each DynamoDB table to the correct cell, **us-east-1** with **UnicornAppRecoveryGroup-East**, etc. and then click Next.
+Select the **“Associate with an existing recovery group”** radio button, select the recovery group you created in Step 2 above, and assign each DynamoDB table to the correct cell, **N. Virginia (us-east-1)** with **UnicornAppRecoveryGroup-East**, etc. and then click Next.

 The DynamoDB table ARN contains the region, use this to help you: